Davey Allison: 1992

 Statistically, 1992 was Allison's best season in Winston Cup racing. he started sixth in the 1992 Daytona 500 but was probably not quite as fast as the Junior Johnson teammates of Bill Elliott and Sterling Marlin.
 But the race would change dramatically on lap 92 when Elliott, Marlin, and Ernie Irvan triggered a multi-car crash at the front of the pack.
 Fourteen cars were eliminated, but Allison—and eventual runner-up Morgan Shepherd—somehow made it through the mess.
 He would dominate the event, lead 127 laps to join his father as a Daytona 500 winner.
 Allison was also the only driver to lead the Daytona 500 at halfway and go on to win, until Denny Hamlin won the 2016 race.

 Bill Elliott would rebound to win the next four events, but Allison was not far behind in each event, posting four top-five finishes to maintain his lead in the points.
 A hard crash in the Food City 500 at Bristol left him with a bruised shoulder, and the following weekend the team had Jimmy Hensley on hand for relief just in case Allison could not go the distance.
-Allison managed to race through the pain and go the distance, winning at North Wilkesboro after beating Rusty Wallace and Geoffrey Bodine off pit road with a fast pit stop and leading the remaining laps en route to victory.
+Allison managed to race through the pain and go the distance, winning at North Wilkesboro after beating Rusty Wallace and Geoff Bodine off pit road with a fast pit stop and leading the remaining laps en route to victory.
 Another hard crash at Martinsville re-injured his ribs, but Allison rebounded yet again, leading a contingent of Fords to victory in the Winston 500 at Talladega using the same car with which he won the Daytona 500.
 This would be Allison's third victory at Talladega.
 The win also put him in position to win the Winston Million if he could finish off the "small slam" with a win in either the Coca-Cola 600 at Charlotte, or the Southern 500 at Darlington.

 Next up was The Winston all-star race.
 One year removed from his domination of that event and the Coca-Cola 600, Allison was ready to take the spotlight again.
 But this time around, there was more focus on the event itself.
 Over the winter, the Musco Lighting company had installed a state-of-the-art lighting system at then Charlotte Motor Speedway.
 Billed as "One Hot Night" by The Nashville Network, which was to broadcast the event, The Winston was the first superspeedway race to be held under the lights.
 Allison would drive the same car that he used to dominate the event one year earlier, affectionately known as "007."